 Prognosis: the majority of patients had good outcomes with no significant medium- or long-term sequelae at 1-year follow-up.
 Follow-up at 6 months found that while cardiac, gastrointestinal, renal, hematologic, and otolaryngology outcomes largely resolved at 6 months, muscular fatigue and emotional lability were common.
 The mortality rate was 1.9%.

 Also known as thrombosis with thrombocytopenia syndrome (TTS) and vaccine-induced prothrombotic immune thrombocytopenia (VIPIT).
 Evidence on this syndrome is limited.
 Some countries have implemented age-related prescribing restrictions for adenovirus-vector vaccines due to the risk of VITT.

 Diagnosis: advise vaccine recipients who experience any severe symptoms from around 4 to 30 days after vaccination to seek urgent medical attention.
 Approximately half of patients present with cerebral venous sinus thrombosis.
 Headache is the most common presenting symptom, and may precede VITT by several days.
-Signs and symptoms listed by Public Health England include: new-onset headache that is getting worse and does not respond to simple analgesics; an unusual headache that seems worse when lying down or bending over, or may be accompanied by blurred vision, nausea and vomiting, speech difficulty, weakness, drowsiness, or seizures; new unexplained pinprick bruising or bleeding; and shortness of breath, chest pain, leg swelling, or persistent abdominal pain.
+Signs and symptoms include: new-onset headache that is getting worse and does not respond to simple analgesics; an unusual headache that seems worse when lying down or bending over, or may be accompanied by blurred vision, nausea and vomiting, speech difficulty, weakness, drowsiness, or seizures; new unexplained pinprick bruising or bleeding; and shortness of breath, chest pain, leg swelling, or persistent abdominal pain.
 Ask about vaccination history in people with suspected VITT.
 Refer people who are acutely unwell to the emergency department immediately.
 Patients may rarely present with ischemic stroke.
 Report all cases to local health authorities and through local vaccine adverse event reporting systems.